-In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2016-02, Leases ("Topic 842"), which requires an entity to recognize assets and liabilities arising from a lease for both financing and operating leases.
-For public entities, ASU No. 2016-02 is effective for fiscal years beginning after December 15, 2018.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2016-2, Leases ("Topic 842"), which requires an entity to recognize assets and liabilities arising from a lease for both financing and operating leases.
+For public entities, ASU No. 2016-2 is effective for fiscal years beginning after December 15, 2018.
 The ASU will also require new qualitative and quantitative disclosures to help investors and other financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
-As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the JOBS Act, ASU No. 2016-02 is effective for the Company in the fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022, with early adoption permitted.
-The Company is currently in the process of evaluating the impact of the adoption of ASU No. 2016-02 on the Company's financial statements.
+As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), ASU No. 2016-2 is effective for the Company in the fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022, with early adoption permitted.
+The Company is currently in the process of evaluating the impact of the adoption of ASU No. 2016-2 on the Company's financial statements.